techidaily/site-location-social/source/_posts/in-2024-how-to-change-your-tecno-spark-10-4g-location-on-twitter-drfone-by-drfone-virtual-android.md

 Not even professional identity thieves will be able to access your private data on iPhone or Android devices again.
 With the help of a third-party app, Dr.Fone – Data Eraser, you can erase all data permanently.
 This data eraser helps you render your data wholly unreadable and then cleans up the whole disk.
 It is a one-click solution to wipe all personal data like photos, contacts, messages, call logs, social app data, etc.

-## Part 3: How to Tell if Your Cell Phone is Being Tracked FAQ

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gkdZ3A1mock?si=2zeR5GtTU2VujM_w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/szUqw4TLvWs?si=srv1OeLOe579gLwj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: How to Tell if Your Cell Phone is Being Tracked FAQ

 ### Q1: Is it possible if someone remotely install surveillance software on My Tecno Spark 10 4G?